quiqr/quiqr-book/CONTRIBUTING.md

 like:

 ```
-Note that you can also use PoppyGo utility X for this purpose.
+Note that you can also use Quiqr utility X for this purpose.
 ```

 and not:

 ```
-> You can also use PoppyGo utility X for this purpose.
+> You can also use Quiqr utility X for this purpose.
 ```

 ### Block quotes